Lisnyi/Quran/README.md

 - changing the language of the application;
 - the ability to leave feedback or report a problem that exists in the application, which will be sent to my email address;
 - willingness to distribute the application
+There is also an option to send notifications via Firebase Cloud Messaging